tnpriyanka12/tictactoe/README.md

 -> When game is drawn , only X is printing in box - fixed -> Multi game mode is not enabled from screen, works when variable is set in JS file -> image mode (not working)
+-> AI is not at all intelligent.
+Just puts X in random boxes

 -------FEATURES------